 Artificial Superintelligence is going to blow your mind if Strong AI impressed you.
 Nick Bostrom, leading AI thinker, defines it as “an intellect that is much smarter than the best human brains in practically every field, including scientific creativity, general wisdom and social skills.”

-Artificial Superintelligence is the reason for why many prominent scientists and technologists, including Stephen Hawking and Elon Musk, have raised concerns about the possibility of human extinction.
+Artificial Superintelligence is the reason why many prominent scientists and technologists, including Stephen Hawking and Elon Musk, have raised concerns about the possibility of human extinction.

 How can you get started?

-The first thing that you need to do is learn a programming language.
+The first thing you need to do is learn a programming language.
 Though there are a lot of languages that you can start with, Python is what many prefer to start with because its libraries are better suited to Machine Learning.

 Here are some good resources for Python: